SerenePrince/noahpn/CONTRIBUTING.md

 Thanks for your interest in this project.

 This repository contains a personal portfolio site and is not open to feature contributions or design changes.
+However, feedback and issue reports are welcome.

 ## Reporting Issues